VictoriaChoy/victoriachoy.github.io/curriculum.md

 ## Lower-secondary English (12-15 years old)

 I developed a curriculum for this age group based on Oxford's textbooks _Discover_ and online multimedia materials.
 I once used similie poems to teach writing for  Level 3 of the series.
 Students' capability should be acknowledged.
-There is not limit to their potential.
+There is no limit to their potential.

 ![similie](https://user-images.githubusercontent.com/109213222/183084120-649b2bec-9c8b-4080-bf05-7e12b2c994ad.JPG)